Richard Baker (Zen teacher): Resignation, Reconciliation and Legacy

 Over the course of his life, Richard Baker has given dharma transmission in the lineage of Shunryu Suzuki to eleven disciples, thus authorizing them as independent teachers.
 They are: Reb Anderson, Issan Dorsey, Philip Whalen, Dan Welch, Paul Rosenblum, Rocio Maria Hernández Pozo, Gerald Weischede, Ottmar Engel, David Beck, Christian Dillo, and Nicole Baden.

 Baker continues to teach at both Dharma Sangha centers.
 He offers a free weekly dharma lecture on Sundays, which is broadcast online.
-In recent years, he also took up the practice of writing poetry, and he occasionally reads at public events, for example in Berlin.
+In recent years, he also took up the practice of writing poetry, and he occasionally reads at public events.

-Core Concerns and Teachings
+Core concerns and teachings

 Although Richard Baker’s approach to teaching has significantly evolved over the past six decades, many of his core teachings and concerns have remained the same.
 According to him, Buddhism provides an alternative way of viewing and being in the world—one that can be truly transformative both for the individual and on a societal level.
 As such, he considers the Buddhist worldview to be much more wholesome and conducive to sanity than the conventional Western worldview, which he perceives as delusional in many ways.

-Establishing (Zen-)Buddhist Practice in the West
+Establishing (Zen-)Buddhist practice in the West

 Since the 1960s, Baker’s core concern has been the establishment of (Zen-)Buddhist practice in the West.
 Baker believes that the essence of Zen as he has received it from his Japanese teachers can be authentically transmitted within Western culture.
 However, such a transmission can only work when the specific forms of practice are adapted for people who have been socialized in a Western cultural framework.
 One example for this are the residential or monastic practice places Baker helped create: While their core practice closely resembles the way practice is happening in traditional Japanese temples or monasteries, other elements are more modern or Western.
 This includes their economic foundation: Unlike Japanese temples, which are largely funded through donations from the community, Baker’s centers needed to develop their own economic models.
 While all the Western centers he (co)-created did and continue to receive substantial donations, they also rely on charging fixed fees for Zen retreats and renting out spaces to external retreat and seminar facilitators.
 Zen students work as kitchen staff, in housekeeping, guest management, and other roles, and this is considered a key part of their spiritual practice.
 Baker first implemented such a model with Suzuki Roshi, his teacher, in the 1960s at SFZC’s Tassajara Zen Mountain Center.
 Today it is widely used by many Buddhist retreat centers around the world.